 What is a pollutant?

 A tank will fall within the scope of the regulations if it holds a pollutant.
-A "pollutant" is defined by Florida Statute 376.031 as any:
+A "pollutant" is defined by Florida Statute 376.031 as any of the following:

 Who regulates pollutant storage tank systems?

-Statewide regulation of stationary storage tanks is primarily the domain of the Florida Department of Environmental Protection (FDEP).
+Statewide regulation of stationary storage tank systems is primarily the domain of the Florida Department of Environmental Protection (FDEP).
 FDEP has the power to regulate pollutant storage tanks through the Florida Statutes (particularly Chapter 376, Pollutant Discharge Prevention and Removal).
-Consequently, most of the rules covered in this section are those of FDEP.
-It is important to note, however, that the regulations allow individual county governments to promulgate their own regulations.
+Consequently, FDEP is the state agency who primarily regulates pollutant storage tanks.
+However, the regulations allow individual county governments to promulgate their own regulations.
 These local regulations can be more stringent than those of FDEP.
 County authorities should be consulted even if the storage tank activity or condition is apparently within the statewide standards.

 Which systems are regulated?